You can convert floating-point MATLAB® code to fixed-point

 View a histogram of bits that each variable uses.

 By default, the app shows code coverage results.
 Your test files must exercise the algorithm over its full operating range so that the simulation ranges are accurate.
 The quality of the proposed fixed-point data types depends on how well the test files cover the operating range of the algorithm with the accuracy that you want.

-To verify that your test file is testing your algorithm over the intended operating range, review the code coverage results and take action as described in the following table.
+To verify that your test files are testing your algorithm over the intended operating range, review the code coverage results.

 Note: You cannot propose data types based on derived ranges for MATLAB classes.

 You can manually enter static ranges.
-These manually entered ranges take precedence over simulation ranges and the tool uses them when proposing data types.
-In addition, you can modify and lock the proposed type so that the tool cannot change it.
+These manually entered ranges take precedence over simulation ranges and the app uses them when proposing data types.
+You can modify and lock the proposed type so that the tool cannot change it.
 For more information, see Locking Proposed Data Types.

 During fixed-point conversion, the app generates an instrumented MEX function for your entry-point MATLAB file.
 If the build completes without errors, the app displays compiled information (type, size, complexity) for functions and variables in your code.
 To navigate to local functions, click the Functions tab.
 If build errors occur, the app provides error messages that link to the line of code that caused the build issues.
 You must address these errors before running a simulation.
 Use the link to navigate to the offending line of code in the MATLAB editor and modify the code to fix the issue.
 If your code uses functions that are not supported for fixed-point conversion, the app displays them on the Function Replacements tab.
 See Function Replacements.

 Before running a simulation, specify the test file or files that you want to run.
 When you run a simulation, the app runs the test file, calling the instrumented MEX function.
 If you modify the MATLAB design code, the app automatically generates an updated MEX function before running a test file.